tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

   2. Cell ID
   3. unique UE ID (IMSI)
   4. RSRP
-  5. Linear average of the SINR peceived by the RBs
+  5. Linear average over all RBs of the downlink SINR in linear units

 The contents in the UE SINR file are:

   1. Simulation time in seconds at which the allocation is indicated by the scheduler
   2. Cell ID
   3. unique UE ID (IMSI)
-  4. SINR in linear units for the UE
+  4. uplink SINR in linear units for the UE

 In the interference filename the content is: